-Section 6.C.2.(b) of the Subdivision Regulations requires all residential lots located within an area designated as suburban to have a minimum width of 60 feet, the preliminary plat illustrates a lot width of 50 feet.
-It should be noted, however, that the parcel was originally platted prior to modern subdivision standards and there are numerous lots in the area which also maintain a 50-foot lot width.
+Section 6.C.2.(b) of the Subdivision Regulations requires all residential lots located within an area designated as suburban to have a minimum width of 60 feet, but the survey illustrates a lot width of 50 feet.
+It should be noted, however, that there are numerous lots in the area which also maintain a 50-foot lot width.
 As such, if approved, a waiver from Section 6.C.2.(b) of the Subdivision Regulations may be appropriate.

-While the lot's size is provided in both square feet and acres on the preliminary plat, the proposed lot does not meet the 7,200 square foot minimum size requirement for lots served by public water and sanitary sewer in an R-1, Single-Family Suburban District.
-However, the proposed size appears to be in common with the surrounding lots that were platted alongside the subject site in 1905.
-As such, a waiver from Section 6.C.2.(a) of the Subdivision Regulations may be appropriate.
-If approved, this information should be retained on the Final Plat; or provision of a table on the Final Plat with the same information will suffice.
+The lot, as proposed, exceeds the minimum size requirements for lots served by public water and sanitary sewer in an R-1, Single-Family Residential Suburban District.
+Its size, however, is only labeled in square feet and not in acres, as required by Section 5.A.2(e)(4) of the Subdivision Regulations.
+If approved, the size of the lot in both square feet and acres, adjusted for any required dedication, should be labeled on the Final Plat, adjusted for any required dedication; or provision of a table on the Final Plat with the same information will suffice.

-The preliminary plat illustrates a 25-foot front yard setback along the lots street frontage, in compliance with Section 5.C.2.(i) of the Subdivision Regulations and should be retained on the Final Plat.
+The survey illustrates a 25-foot front yard setback along the lots street frontage, in compliance with Section 5.C.2.(i) of the Subdivision Regulations and should be retained on the Final Plat.
+However, the survey also illustrates 5-foot side and 8-foot rear yard setbacks for the proposed lot, which is not required by the Subdivision Regulations.
+As such, if approved, the Final Plat should be revised to retain the 25-foot front yard setback along Fairway Drive, adjusted for any required dedication, and to remove the side and rear setbacks from the Final Plat.